NullPxl/NullCTF/README.md

-Create a discord bot on discord's developer portal -> get the bot token -> clone this repo -> Create mongodb account -> create project -> create cluster -> create db user -> add your ip to db whitelist access -> connect to cluster and select python as driver -> get connection string and follow mongodb's steps with your password ->  use the below template for creating dbs and collections under the file config_vars.py -> build with docker (`docker build`) -> invite the bot to your server (go to the bot settings page on discord developer portal)
+Create a discord bot on discord's developer portal -> get the bot token -> clone this repo -> Create mongodb account -> create project -> create cluster -> create db user -> add your ip to db whitelist access -> connect to cluster and select python as driver -> get connection string and follow mongodb's steps with your password ->  use the below template for creating dbs and collections under the file config_vars.py -> build with docker (`docker build`).
+You may have to set pymongo==3.10.1 or similar in requirements.txt -> invite the bot to your server (go to the bot settings page on discord developer portal)
 ```
 ```
 # config_vars.py